© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bancbryn cairn cemetery is a scheduled monument protected by Cadw under reference CM333.
 View the official record →

-Bancbryn cairn cemetery is a round cairn located in Carmarthenshire, Wales, and forms part of a broader cairn cemetery complex in the region.
+Bancbryn cairn cemetery is a Bronze Age funerary monument located in Carmarthenshire, Wales, comprising a substantial round cairn and associated burial features.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM333.

 Bancbryn cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bancbryn cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM333.